+Oakland’s comprehensive energy and climate efforts are reducing waste and pollution, encouraging investment, keeping money in the local economy, and improving local infrastructure.
 Buildings can be designed to support the health of occupants, minimize resource use, and make our community a more enjoyable place to be.
-Optimizing use of energy, water and other resources can lower associated costs, air pollution and greenhouse gas emissions.
-Increasing local energy security and planning for future climate impacts can increase the resilience of our community.
-Oakland’s comprehensive approach to improving local energy and climate performance is reducing waste and pollution, keeping money in the local economy, improving local infrastructure and encouraging new investment.
+Optimizing the use of energy, water, and other resources can lower associated costs, air pollution, and greenhouse gas emissions.
+Improving local energy security and planning for future climate impacts can increase the resilience of our community.
 Learn more about Oakland's efforts regarding:

 - Green Buildings

 - Improving Energy Performance in City Operations

 - Climate Protection